-FNAI Elements
+FNAI Elements Color man

 TERRESTRIAL CAVE G3/S1

 Chipola slabshell G2Q/S1

 Cedar elm G5/S1

 Marianna columbine G5T1/S1

 Gulf moccasinshell G2/S?

 Shiny-rayed pocketbook G2/S?

 SPRING-RUN STREAM G2/S2

 AQUATIC CAVE G3/S2

 Woodville karst cave crayfish G1/S1

 Woodville karst cave amphipod G1?/S?

 Ashe's magnolia G2/S2

 SPRING-RUN STREAM G2/S2

 BLUFF G?/S2

 Oval pigtoe G2/S?

 SANDHILL UPLAND LAKE G3/S2

 Alligator snapping turtle G3G4/S3

 38 elements known from p roject

-Group B: U.S. Forest Service (River Sink Springs); Division of Recreation and Parks (DRP), Department of Environmental Protection (St. Marks, Fanning, Troy and Gainer Springs).
+of Environmental Protection (St. Marks, Fanning, Troy and Gainer Springs).

 Because of the thick, water-filled limestone underlying it, Florida has more large springs (including river rises and karst windows) than any other state or even country.
 Those discharging an average of 100 cubic feet of water per second or more are called first-magnitude springs.
 The 30 or so in Florida are scattered in the northern peninsula and the eastern panhandle where the limestones of the Floridan Aquifer arch close to the surface.
 Each day, these 30 springs send out much more water than is used for drinking water by all the people in the state.
 The springs, with generally clear, continuously flowing waters, are among Florida's most important natural resources and some are famous tourist attractions.
 Group A includes three of these springs: Troy Spring in Levy County, Blue Springs in Wakulla County, and Weeki Wachee Springs in Hernando County.
-The tracts harbor at least seven FNAI-listed plants and eighteen FNAIlisted animals, and the Weeki Wachee tract includes one of the best remaining scrubs on Florida's West Coast.
+The tracts harbor at least seven FNAI-listed plants and eighteen FNAI-listed animals, and the Weeki Wachee tract includes one of the best remaining scrubs on Florida's West Coast.
 Several archaeological or historic sites are known from these springs, from remains over 2000 years old to an historic Sinclair gas station.
 All these springs are vulnerable to development and unsupervised use.